 This type of Zakat should be set aside on the eve of Eid al-Fitr and be paid on the day itself, which marks the first day of the month of Shawwal.
 It may also be paid earlier to a delegated person/organization, who will take the appropriate steps to distribute it during the obligated time period.

-HOW IS THE MONETARY VALUE CALCULATED? – The estimated minimum value of Zakat al-Fitra for 2019 is US $10.00 per eligible person.
+HOW IS THE MONETARY VALUE CALCULATED? – The estimated recommended value of Zakat al-Fitrah for 2020 is US $10.00 per eligible person.
 The monetary value is estimated through the common understanding (Urf) of the current value of the basic food commodity.
 Since prices vary from region to region and fluctuate from season to season, we have determined the value based on the Consumer Price Indexes (CPI) from the U.S. Bureau of Labor Statistics as well as a general search of the cost of the top two basic food commodities, Flour and Rice, from nationwide retailers.
 We have applied a precautionary buffer (Ihtiat) to the value since the CPI values are averages and true costs may vary in range in different parts of the country.
-Please note, a person may pay more than the estimated value if desired, but the minimum amount is what is obligatory.
+Please note, a person may pay more than the estimated recommended value if desired, but the recommended amount would fulfill the religious obligation.

 Consumer Price Indexes (CPI) – Flour (https://data.bls.gov/timeseries/APU0000701111?amp%253bdata_tool=XGtable&output_view=data&include_graphs=true)